 11. Precedence of speaking/recognition

-No question shall be debated until it has been propounded by the President.
-The President, after calling a member to assume the chair, the mover of the question, the chairperson of the committee that reported the matter or the sponsor of the bill or resolution, in that order of preference, shall have the right to explain his or her views in preference to any other member.
+No question shall be debated until it has been propounded by the presiding officer.
+The presiding officer, after calling a member to assume the chair, the mover of the question, the chair of the committee that reported the matter or the sponsor of the bill or resolution, in that order of preference, shall have the right to explain his or her views in preference to any other member.

 No member shall speak more than twice upon the same question without leave of the Senate or more than once until every member choosing to speak shall have spoken, except that the mover of the question shall have the right to close the debate thereon.